About the Multiple Mobilities Research Cluster

 Laura Y. Liu is Associate Professor of Global Studies & Geography at The New School.
 Her research focuses on community organizing, labor, migration, urban development, and design.
 She has written on the connection between geography and industry; the influence of digital technologies on urban space; and the impact of September 11 on Chinatown.
 Her articles have appeared in Urban Geography; Gender, Place, and Culture; and Social and Cultural Geography.
 She is writing a book, Sweatshop City, which looks at the continuing relevance of the sweatshop in New York City and other post-Fordist, globalized contexts.

 Radhika Subramaniam is a curator, editor and writer with an interdisciplinary practice that deploys such platforms as exhibitions, books and public art interventions as conscious forms of knowledge-making.
 She is interested in the poetics and politics of crises and surprises, particularly urban crowds, cultures of catastrophe and human-animal relationships.
-The Director/Chief Curator of the Sheila C. Johnson Design Center (SJDC) at The New School, she teaches in the School of Art and Design History and Theory at Parsons School of Design.
-She is presently working on a work of narrative nonfiction titled The Elephant’s I.
+She is Associate Professor of Visual Culture at Parsons School of Design where she was also the first Director/Chief Curator of the Sheila C. Johnson Design Center.
+Her current project is a work of narrative nonfiction tentatively titled The Elephant’s I.

 Miriam Ticktin is Associate Professor of Anthropology at The New School for Social Research and Eugene Lang College.
 Her work explores the category of humanity, and the politics of who and what it includes and excludes.
 She is the author of Casualties of Care: Immigration and the Politics of Immigration and Humanitarianism in France (UC Press, 2011), co-editor of In the Name of Humanity: the Government of Threat and Care (with Ilana Feldman, Duke UP 2010), and a founding co-editor of the journal Humanity: An International Journal of Human Rights, Humanitarianism and Development.
 You can see more of her work HERE.

-Rafi Youatt is Assistant Professor of Politics at The New School for Social Research and Eugene Lang College.
+Rafi Youatt is Associate Professor of Politics at The New School for Social Research and Eugene Lang College and chair of undergraduate Environmental Studies.
 His work explores the multiple ways that politics works across, through, and in spite of species differences.
 His first book, Counting Species examined the politics of global biodiversity and the changing modes of environmental governance that have worked in its name.
+His current project explores the intersection of interspecies relations and international relations in American borderlands.
 Some of his published work can be found HERE.

 Abou Farmaian is interested in secularization processes, especially in relation to technology and aesthetics.
 His ethnographic research has focused on technoscientific projects in the US attempting to achieve physical immortality.
 He is working on a book, Secular Immortal, examining three such ‘immortalist’ strategies: cryonics, biogerontology and artificial intelligence.
 His first book was Clerks of the Passage, an extended essay on movement and immigration.
 He has taught Anthropology at Bard College, SUNY Purchase, Hunter College and Princeton.
 As part of the artist duo caraballo-farman he has exhibited internationally, including at the Tate Modern, London, and PS1, NY, and received several grants and awards, including Guggenheim and New York Foundation for the Arts fellowships.